MKLab-ITI/pygrank/tutorials/contributing.md

 You can also contribute through the [issue tracker].
 Many thanks to all existing and future contributors for their participation.

-# :hammer_and_wrench: Virtual environment
+# :hammer_and_wrench: Workflow
+The typical workflow for `pygrank` contributions comprises the following steps:
+1. **Fork** the master branch from the GitHub repository.
+2. **Clone** the fork locally.
+3. **Edit** the library.
+4. **Commit** changes.
+5. **Push** changes to the fork.
+6. **Create a pull request** from the fork back to the original master branch.

-You can use any (virtual) environment, such as conda or the one provided by PyCharm, with Python 3.6 or later installed.
-Make sure that the dependencies `tqdm, sklearn, scipy, numpy, networkx` are installed and upgraded to their latest versions.
+You can use any (virtual) environment to edit the local clone, such as conda or the one provided by PyCharm.
+The environment should come with Python 3.6 or later installed.
+Make sure that library dependencies
+`tqdm, sklearn, scipy, numpy, networkx` are installed and upgraded to their latest versions.

 # :white_check_mark: Pull Checklist
 Before creating a pull request, make sure that your submission checks the following points: